Shiryu Fujiwara

-Shiryu Fujiwara (藤原志龍, Fujiwara Shiryu) is a Japanese footballer who plays for Tokushima Vortis.
+Shiryu Fujiwara (藤原志龍, Fujiwara Shiryu) is a Japanese footballer who plays as a midfielder for Tegevajaro Miyazaki, on loan from Tokushima Vortis.

 Career

-Raised by Tokushima Vortis youth ranks, Fujiwara was given by manager Ricardo Rodríguez the chance of debuting as a pro in 2018 season, being subbed in for Yuto Uchida in the opening game against Fagiano Okayama at age 17 years and 173 days, making him the youngest debutant in the club’s history.
+Fujiwara was born in Kitajima, Tokushima.
+Raised by Tokushima Vortis youth ranks, he was given by manager Ricardo Rodríguez the chance of debuting as a pro in 2018 season, being subbed in for Yuto Uchida in the opening game against Fagiano Okayama at age 17 years and 173 days, making him the youngest debutant in the club’s history.
 In September 2018, the club announced his promotion to the top team for 2019 season.

 Fujiwara had been training with Portimonense S.C.
 U-23 team from 19 to 31 August and on 4 September it was confirmed, that he had joined the club on loan until the end of the 2019-20 season.

-Club statistics
+Career statistics

 Updated to end of 2018 season.